-- Significant respiratory depression [see WARNINGS] - Significant respiratory depression [See Wannings] Acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment [see WARNINGS].
+- Significant respiratory depression [see WARNINGS] Acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment [see WARNINGS].
 Patients with known or suspected gastrointestinal obstruction, including paralytic ileus [see WARNINGS] Patients with hypersensitivity to either pentazocine, naloxone, or any of the formulation excipients - (e.g., anaphylaxis) [see WARNINGS].